AdaCore/training_material/courses/fundamentals_of_ada/adv_080_quantified_expressions.rst

    Ada 2012

 * "There is at least one member of the set for which the predicate holds"
-* Given set of integer answers to a quiz, there is at least one answer that is 42
+* Given set of Integer answers to a quiz, there is at least one answer that is 42

 .. code:: Ada